ralck/InstacartShopperChallenge/README.md

 built the result sets in python.
 This, based on the profiler was slower.
 I did not try to run larger or smaller data set sizes to see how that impacted each option.
+Note: I did not include the sqlite3 database in the hackerrank submission as it increased the file size too much.

 ### License:

 I have not attributed a license to this project.
 I am not sure what License Instacart may require for a project like this.
 As soon as I get Confirmation from them I will update the license.